 - Palli Sanchay Bank

-Non Bank Financial Institutions (FIs) are those types of financial institutions which are regulated under Financial Institution Act, 1993 and controlled by Bangladesh Bank.
-Now, 34 FIs are operating in Bangladesh while the maiden one was established in 1981.
-Out of the total, 2 is fully government owned, 1 is the subsidiary of a SOCB, 15 were initiated by private domestic initiative and 15 were initiated by joint venture initiative.
-Major sources of funds of FIs are Term Deposit (at least three months tenure), Credit Facility from Banks and other FIs, Call Money as well as Bond and Securitization.
+Finance Companies (FCs) are those types of financial institutions which are licensed under the ফাইন্যান্স কোম্পানী আইন, ২০২৩ (the Finance Company Act, 2023) and regulated and supervised by the Bangladesh Bank.
+At present, 35 FCs are operating in Bangladesh while the first one was established in 1981.
+Out of the total, 2 is fully government owned, 1 is subsidiary of a state-owned commercial bank, 2 are jointly owned by the government and foreign government entities, 19 are established by private domestic entrepreneurs and 11 are joint ventures of domestic and foreign entrepreneurs.
+Major sources of funds of FCs are Term Deposits (at least three months tenure), Credit Facility from Banks and other FCs, Call Money as well as Bond and Securitization.

-- FIs cannot issue cheques, pay-orders or demand drafts.
+- FCs cannot issue cheques, pay-orders or demand drafts.

-- FIs cannot be involved in foreign exchange financing,
+- FCs cannot be involved in foreign exchange financing,